dect-e/howto-dect/index.md

 WLAN: contains both a DECT base station and a WiFi AP
 DRC: preinstalled with directional antennas in an outdoor enclosure

+You can see a 3rd gen (whose case is nearly identical to that of a 2nd gen) and a 4th gen RFP in [this photo by Eventphone][gen3-4-photo].

 [rfp35ip]: https://www.telefonanlage-shop.de/Aastra-EOL-END-OF-LIFE-TK-Systeme-DECT-Systeme-244/Aastra-RFP-35-IP-indoor-709#link_3
 [rfp45ip]: https://www.telefonanlage-shop.de/Aastra-DECT-Systeme-SIP-DECT-RFP-62/Mitel-RFP-45-IP-indoor-2221#link_3